oliver0616/SENG6245_Library_System/test/frontend/layout/Navigation.md

 # Navigation Bar Testing
-This component provide the simple search, navigate to Bookshlef, Dashboard and logout function
+This component provide the simple search, navigate to Bookshelf, Dashboard and logout function

 ## Test cases
 ### Test case 1